-Contact the merchant who placed the hold on your account.
-Notify him or her that your account is being tied up by the process and that you would like the hold removed ASAP.
+Next, you can contact the merchant who placed the hold on your account.
+Notify him that your account is being tied up by the process and that you would like the hold removed ASAP.
 Most merchants have a standard release policy that takes from one to fifteen business days, but in some cases they may make exceptions and release funds early for the benefit of the customer.

 - USA Today: Swipe that Debit Card Carefully: Hotel Holds Can Tie up Your Money

 - USA Today: Holds on Debit Cards can Derail Travel Plan of Spending Wisely